RocketChat/docs-old/5. Administrator Guides/Livechat/README.md

 Rocket.Chat had minimal Livechat as a feature for a long time.

-Recently, the demand for production-grade Livechat has increased, and we started a completely rewrite of the package.
+Recently the demand for production-grade Livechat has increased, so we started a complete rewrite of the package.

-This document is instructions on setting up the new Livechat  _work-in-progress_ version.
+This document contains instructions on setting up the new Livechat  _work-in-progress_ version.

 # Introduction